TUTORIALS - UE3 MODELING 1 - BASICS

 • Per-poly collision.

-• Usually only larger and more complex meshes have their collision made in external packages.
-Anything that will do with cubes, cylinders and similar shapes is done in the editor.
+• Usually only large and complex meshes have their collision made in external packages.
+Anything that will do with cubes, cylinders and similar shapes is usually done in the editor.
 Large natural objects such as caverns often use per poly collision.

 # Collision made in an external package